-We already know that a robust pre-need program is a valuable part of any funeral business.
-Not only does is help ensure the long-term security of your firm, but it also provides a service that families really want and need.
+We already know that a robust preneed program is a valuable part of any funeral business.
+Not only does it help ensure the long-term security of your firm, but it also provides a service that families really want and need.

-But pre-need can also have a valuable impact on your at-need business — beyond just growing market share.
-Below, we’ve included four ways your pre-need program can help improve your at-need services.
+But preneed can also have a valuable impact on your at-need business — beyond just growing market share.
+Below, we’ve included four ways your preneed program can help improve your funeral home's at-need services.

 Homesteaders’ policy owner research consistently shows that the vast majority of consumers do not shop around for funeral services.
-Our latest survey – completed in 2017 – found that 73% of pre-need policy owners considered only one funeral home when finalizing their arrangements.
-An active pre-need program can help ensure your firm — not your competitor down the street — is the first and only choice families consider when making end-of-life plans.
+Our latest survey found that 74% of preneed policy owners considered only one funeral home when finalizing their arrangements.
+An active preneed program can help ensure your firm — not your competitor down the street — is the first and only choice families consider when making end-of-life plans.

 That has ripple effects for your at-need business.
 Even when families choose not to prearrange, they are still likely to be familiar with your services if they’ve encountered messages about advance planning from you, your staff and others in the community.
 The more familiar they are with your business, the more likely you’ll be their first choice for funeral services.